iseldacyn/my-website/README.md

-# My Personal Website
+# Iselda's webpage

-Source code for a website about me I plan on working on continuously.
-I hope to get more experience with HTML, CSS, and JS/TS.
+Still in development!
+I recently got it hosted on an Oracle Cloud Server and can be reached at https://cyndquil.com